owiger-8/ai-audio/README.md

 ```
 python train.py
 ```
-(This is the training script you provided in our conversation.)

 ### Step 3: Make a Prediction
 Finally, you can use your new model to test any audio file.

-Open the 3_predict_file.py script in your editor.
+Open the predictor.py script in your editor.

 Change the AUDIO_FILE_PATH variable to the path of the .wav file you want to test.